Limits for automated, scheduled, and instant flows

-This topic contains information about the current limits and configuration details for flows.
+This topic contains information about the current limits and configuration details for automated, scheduled, and instant flows.

 Check out the pricing for details on the different plans that are available.